Bastille Day by Delphine

 Every year, on le 14 juillet (the 14th July) France celebrates the moment when the unhappy people of Paris broke into the prison and set the prisoners free.

 This historic event is called 'the storming of the Bastille' and in French it is known as la prise de la Bastille.

 It happened on 14 July, 1789.
 It was the beginning of what became known as The French Revolution, or in French:- la Révolution française.

-On that day, the angry, poor people of Paris invaded the building and released the prisoners.
-Then, they stole the weapons stored inside the prison.
+On that day, the unhappy people of Paris invaded the building and released the prisoners.
+Then, they seized the weapons stored inside the prison.

 This painting is by Jean-Pierre Houël, 1789.
 It can be seen in la Bibliothèque de France.